Heysen3101/AdventureSalesPro/README.md

 ![](ProductDetails.png)

 ## INSIGHTS
-**DASHBOARD 1-** In this particular dashboard we can see the overview of the sales mainly focusing on the product and customer tables.
-We have KPI which indicate the overall Budget Amount and the sales for a particular year.
-From the Donut chart we analyze that bikes are the most sold.
+**Dashboard 1:** This dashboard focuses on an overview of sales, with KPIs indicating the overall Budget Amount and annual sales.
+A donut chart reveals that bikes are the most sold items.

-**DASHBOARD 2-** From the customer dashboard we are able to analyze the customers who buy the most products and where are the customers located the most through the map.
-We can see that the most products are sold in the west region and mininmal sales in center of united states.
-Through the table we can categorize their spending for each month which allows us to analyze how frequently they buy our products.
+**Dashboard 2:** This dashboard offers a geographical analysis of customer behavior.
+It reveals that the majority of sales occur in the Western region of the United States, with minimal sales in the center.
+Monthly spending patterns are also displayed, offering insights into customer purchase frequency.

-**DASHBOARD 3-** Similarly In the product dashboard we can see the most sold products and how much sales they contribute per month.
-Through this we can stop producing products which are less performing and are not able to provide benefits to our company.
-Also, from the funnel table we analyze the sales by color and in the coming years we can produce more products as per the customers liking.
+**Dashboard 3:** This dashboard showcases the most sold products and their monthly sales contributions.
+It allows for the identification of underperforming products, thereby informing production decisions.
+A funnel chart further analyzes sales by color, helping to tailor future product designs to customer preferences.

 ## REFERENCE
 DATASET USED FOR THE PROJECT --> https://drive.google.com/drive/u/0/folders/1q2g5nhaoOoAyHTybX0g5_ZDPsvJOK0EN